-When they handed me over to the American soldiers at the airbase I thought they looked like ninjas and I was frightened.
+When they handed me over to the American soldiers at the airbase I thought they looked like ninjas, and I was frightened.
 They dragged me around like a sack of potatoes.
 Then they shipped me off in a cargo plane like a parcel.
 I had been working for a charity in Afghanistan.
 When war broke out, I fled to Pakistan.
 The funny thing is that I was returned back to Afghanistan by US airplanes.
 On the cargo plane I found they had stuck a number on my chest.
-It felt mad then but now I have got used to numbers.
-In Kandahar, at the US military airbase, I was Mr 189, if I'm not mistaken.
+It felt mad then, but now I have gotten used to numbers.
+In Kandahar, at the US military airbase, I was Mr. 189, if I'm not mistaken.
 I can't describe my days in that camp without crying.
 It hurts so much to live and have memories that you want to bury forever.

 When I was first brought here, I thought that soon the world's superpower would work out that I wasn't the bad guy they were looking for.
-During all this time, the thing that breaks my heart the most is the thought that I will never see my wife Abla again.
-I tell my wife: I don't care that she gets older and everything changes, I just want her heart to stay the same.
-I need her and it gives me hope that she feels the same way about me.
+During all this time, the thing that breaks my heart the most is the thought that I will never see my wife, Abla, again.
+I tell my wife I don't care that she gets older and everything changes, I just want her heart to stay the same.
+I need her, and it gives me hope that she feels the same way about me.

 I have been waiting years in this place to be repatriated, but I can't be because it's too dangerous for me to go back to Morocco.
 I grew up in Safi.
 It's a town by the sea, in the west.
 I have been waiting for another country to offer me asylum.
-"Soon" in GTMO is nothing, you know.
+"Soon" in Gitmo is nothing, you know.

 One of the last films I saw is called The Green Mile.
-I liked this film lots!
+I liked this film a lot!
 When I saw it, I loved it and I felt myself in the place of the prisoners.
-I understood their place.
+I understood them.
 Sometimes I see myself as having been dead all this time, and when I get a call from family or my lawyers, it's like they have a date with a corpse, but it makes me so happy.
 These calls make me come back to life, if only for an hour or so.
 It's like some people have not forgotten that I am a human being.